 Be sure to get skip-the-line tickets for all the most popular tourist attractions in Amsterdam!
 Without advance reservations, you won’t be able to visit some places at all.

 If you are planning on visiting the Anne Frank House, be sure to reserve your tickets in advance!
-In the lower season you may get lucky to get the tickets a week or two in advance (we recommend checking at least 2-3 weeks before).
-However, when visiting Amsterdam in the peak season, you should be ready to book Anne Frank House tickets as soon as they become available (generally, 6 weeks before your visit).
+If visiting Amsterdam in the peak season, you should be ready to book Anne Frank House tickets as soon as they become available (generally, 6 weeks before your visit).
+The same with the Van Gogh Museum, where tickets have to be booked online and often also sell out at least a week or two in advance (not even to mention being able to pick a time slot that suits you).

-While not as difficult to get in as Anne Frank House, we also highly recommend booking the skip-the-line tickets for all other major attractions and museums in Amsterdam (particularly for the Rijksmuseum and the Van Gogh Museum).
-This will make your visit so much more enjoyable and you’ll be sure you can actually visit the places you want to visit without wasting too much time.
+We highly recommend booking skip-the-line tickets for all other major attractions and museums in Amsterdam.
+This will make your trip so much more relaxed and you’ll be sure you can actually visit the places you want to.

-TIP: This Digital Amsterdam Pass includes some of the most popular tourist attractions and allows you to choose timed-entry slots for all places in one booking.
+TIP: This Digital Amsterdam Pass includes the most popular tourist attractions and allows you to choose all time slots in one go.

 READ ALSO: Best Museums to Visit in Amsterdam